 The Board has established a Remuneration and Nomination Committee comprised of independent non-executive directors Annette King (Chair), Craig Carter, Jane Muirsmith, and Greg Medcraft.
-Former director Melanie Kiely chaired the Remuneration and Nomination Committee until she stepped down as a director at the conclusion of the 2022 Annual General Meeting.

-Details of each member's qualifications and experience and details of the number of Remuneration and Nomination Committee meetings held and attended by members are set out in the 2023 Directors' Report and Financial Statements in the 2023 Annual Report.
+Details of each member's qualifications and experience and details of the number of Remuneration and Nomination Committee meetings held and attended by members are set out in the 2024 Directors' Report and Financial Statements in the 2024 Annual Report.

 Under its Charter, the Remuneration and Nomination Committee has the following responsibilities in relation to the composition of the Board:

-- Assisting the Board to develop a Board Skills Matrix setting out the mix of skills and diversity that the Board currently has or is looking to achieve in its membership. - Reviewing and recommending to the Board the size and composition of the Board, including succession plans and the succession of the Board Chair, CEO, and direct reports to the CEO, having regard to the objective that the Board comprise directors with a broad range of skills, expertise and experience from a broad range of backgrounds including gender, age and ethnicity. - Reviewing and recommending to the Board the criteria for Board membership. - Assisting the Board as required in relation to the performance evaluation of the Board, its committees and individual directors, and in developing and implementing plans for identifying, assessing and enhancing director competencies. - Reviewing and making recommendations in relation to any corporate governance issues as requested by the Board from time to time. - Reviewing the Remuneration and Nomination Committee Charter on a periodic basis and recommending any amendments for Board consideration. - Establishing an effective director induction process, regularly reviewing its effectiveness and whether there is a need for existing directors to undertake appropriate professional development.
+- Assisting the Board to develop a Board Skills Matrix setting out the mix of skills and diversity that the Board currently has or is looking to achieve in its membership. - Reviewing and recommending to the Board the size and composition of the Board, including succession plans and the succession of the Board Chair, CEO, and direct reports to the CEO, having regard to the objective that the Board comprise directors with a broad range of skills, expertise and experience from a broad range of backgrounds including gender, age and ethnicity. - Reviewing and recommending to the Board the criteria for Board membership. - Assisting the Board as required in relation to the performance evaluation of the Board, its committees and individual directors, and in developing and implementing plans for identifying, assessing and enhancing director competencies. - Reviewing and making recommendations in relation to any corporate governance issues as requested by the Board from time to time - Reviewing the Remuneration and Nomination Committee Charter on a periodic basis and recommending any amendments for Board consideration. - Establishing an effective director induction process, regularly reviewing its effectiveness and whether there is a need for existing directors to undertake appropriate professional development.